Sensitivity analysis: Sensitivity analysis methods

 In some cases this procedure will be repeated, for example in high-dimensional problems where the user has to screen out unimportant variables before performing a full sensitivity analysis.

 The various types of "core methods" (discussed below) are distinguished by the various sensitivity measures which are calculated.
 These categories can somehow overlap.
 Alternative ways of obtaining these measures, under the constraints of the problem, can be given.
+In addition, an engineering view of the methods that takes into account the four important sensitivity analysis parameters has also been proposed.

+Visual analysis

+The first intuitive approach (especially useful in less complex cases) is to analyze the relationship between each input $Z_i$ and the output $Y$ using scatter plots, and observe the behavior of these pairs.
+The diagrams give an initial idea of the correlation and which input has an impact on the output.
+Figure 2 shows an example where two inputs, $Z_3$ and $Z_4$ are highly correlated with the output.